cincospenguinos/TVM/README.md

 - [ ] Any memory address that does not exist will immediately exist upon lookup or writing
 	* If we expand memory to fill the space, we set everything inside to 0
 - [ ] Read a TVM binary file and executes it
+- [ ] Auto expands memory when attempting to access a valid location
+	* If it's past the length of memory, then we can expand it.
+It would be a nice quality of life feature

 ## TVA